Forces terraced houses stamp duty

 Duty on second properties

-Buyers of additional residential properties, such as second homes and buy-to-let properties, will have to pay an extra 3% in duty on top of current rates for each band.
-This increased rate applies to properties bought for £40,000 or more.
+Buyers of additional residential properties, such as second homes and buy-to-let properties, will have to pay an extra 5% in duty on top of current rates for properties up to £250,000 with increasing rates after.
 If you buy a new main residence but there’s a delay in selling your previous main residence, you’ll have to pay the higher Stamp Duty rates as you’ll now own two properties.

-You can request a refund for the amount above the normal Stamp Duty rates if:
+You can request a refund for the amount above the normal Stamp Duty rates in some circumstances.
+Please refer here.

 Relief for first time buyers